carblue/acos5/README.md

 2. Copy acos5_pkcs15/acos5_external.profile to the directory where all the other .profile files installed by OpenSC are located, for Linux probably in /usr/share/opensc/ or /usr/local/share/opensc/, for Windows something like C:/Program Files/OpenSC Project/OpenSC/profiles.

 3. Adapt opensc.conf (see below).
 Also, in the beginning, switch on logging by a setting `debug=3;` and for debug_file set the file name receiving the logging output.
-   If all the above went well, the log file will have an entry within it's first 4 lines, reporting: "load_dynamic_driver: successfully loaded card driver 'acos5_external'".
+   If all the above went well, the log file will have an entry within it's first 5 lines, reporting: "load_dynamic_driver: successfully loaded card driver 'acos5_external'".
-   Check that by issuing: `opensc-tool --info`
+   Check that by issuing (in a shell; $ is the Linux shell prompt for a user without admin rights, not part of the command): `$ opensc-tool --info`
    The last command should have successfully loaded card driver 'acos5_external', but it didn't yet use it.
 The next will do so (and also check for disallowed duplicate file ids):
-   `opensc-tool --serial`
+   `$ opensc-tool --serial`
 4. In case build errors or other errors occur:
    You have a copy of the opensc-sys binding on Your system in directory opensc-sys.
    If there are build errors, then go to that folder and issue
-   `cargo test test_struct_sizeof -- --nocapture`
+   `$ cargo test test_struct_sizeof -- --nocapture`
    Likely that fails then, and an error reason is found by asking why didn't that find the library libopensc.so or does the version reported differ, or ?, or as the worst case:
    OpenSC was built with different settings/switches than the binding requires/assumes.
    Other errors occur: Likely the opensc.conf file is incorrect.